-It’s time to take a peak into what London’s Design District will look alike in a matter of months.
-A brand new respin when it comes to design, in Greenwich Peninsula, the home of the famous O2, will have a revamp for artists and maker made by eight architects.
+It’s time to take a peek into what London’s Design District will look like in a matter of months.
+A brand new respin when it comes to design, in Greenwich Peninsula, the home of the famous O2, will have a revamp for artists and makers made by eight architects.
 Hopefully opening later this year, the new London’s Design District is set up to open this fall.

 With the design industry cooped up in revamped industrial places that have been getting higher rents, one of the many advantages of this creative space isthat the “Design District workspaces will be leased out on a blended rents model, allowing variation in the size, scale, and types of creative businesses that will occupy them (at time of publication, no tenants had been signed).
 The hope is that because they can afford to stay, they will.”

 As one of the concerns was the durability of the space.
 That’s where the eight architects come into play.
 Each had reigned over what they wanted to create and how to create it, picking shapes and materials within budget embracing sustainable and high-performance materials.

 “Good urban design considers how people, buildings, and open spaces relate to each other,” says Oliver Schulze, founding partner of Schulze+Grassov in a statement.
 “Rather than forcing context and conformity upon its buildings, the Design District liberates them—it has a built-in eclecticism that is distinctly British.
 The open spaces are the glue that holds the district together, connecting buildings and encouraging interaction between businesses.

 Now, onto what’s it’s going to look like: aside from the market hall, the Design District in Greenwich Peninsula is mostly workspace.